Security

 8. Shop from verified sites

 When shopping online, ensure that the site is secure before submitting your credit card details.
-You can do this by first confirming that the site’s URL starts with ‘https’ and has the padlock icon at the address bar.
+You can confirm that the site’s URL starts with ‘https’ and has the padlock icon at the address bar.

 9. Use MFA or 2-Factor Authentication